11/5: Webinar with Ruth Cohn. Too Much of Nothing: Spotlight on the Developmental Trauma of Childhood Neglect

 Friday, November 5, 2021, 2:00 - 3:30 pm EST

 This conversation will be about the neglected clinical population of adults with a history of the developmental trauma of childhood neglect.
 These people have truly been largely unseen and un-helped in our field.
 Although most of us by now have heard of the ACES (Adverse Childhood Experience Survey) conducted by Kaiser in 1995-1997, it took until quite recently for the larger psychotherapy field to even know of it.
-Neglect as an adverse experience, has stayed hidden, at great detriment to the large numbers who have slipped through the cracks.
-Due to the larger ignorance, many of these people do not know themselves, what is “wrong,” or why they feel so bad.
+Neglect as an adverse experience has stayed hidden, at great detriment to the large numbers who have slipped through the cracks.
+Due to the larger ignorance, these individuals do not know themselves, what is “wrong,” or why they feel so bad.
 They lament, “but nothing happened to me!” which is precisely the problem.
 So much was missing.
-Since beginning to discover these issues in 1998, I have been on a mission to learn and teach about it.
+Since beginning to discover these issues in 1998, I have been on a mission to learn and teach about them.
 It is the subject of my new book, released on 8/31/2021, Working with the Developmental Trauma of Childhood Neglect: Using Psychotherapy and Attachment Theory Techniques in Clinical Practice.
-I call this a conversation, because I would like to enlist the voices of the attendees, to both speak and ask questions, and make for a lively learning experience.
+I call this a conversation because I would like to enlist the attendees’ voices to both speak and ask questions and make for a lively learning experience.
 I will present for the first hour and invited participation for the final half-hour.